stevemclaugh/HILT-Audio-ML/Day_1/Session_1.2.md

 eu*countries5: ()
 eu*countries:10 ()

 We can also use negative numbers to count backwards from the end of a list.
-The following will return “UK,” the final string in the list.
+The following will return "UK," the final string in the list.

 eu*countries-1 ()

 Under the hood, every string in Python is actually a list of individual characters.
-In the example below, `word[7]` returns the letter “e,” while `word[7:20]` returns “establishment.”
+In the example below, `word[7]` returns the letter "e," while `word[7:20]` returns "establishment."

 word="antidisestablishmentarianism"
 word7 ()